yugabyte/VectorDBBench/README.md

 - `Folder Path` - The path to the folder containing all the files.
 Please ensure that all files in the folder are in the `Parquet` format.
   - Vectors data files: The file must be named `train.parquet` and should have two columns: `id` as an incrementing `int` and `emb` as an array of `float32`.
   - Query test vectors: The file must be named `test.parquet` and should have two columns: `id` as an incrementing `int` and `emb` as an array of `float32`.
+    - We recommend limiting the number of test query vectors, like 1,000.
+    When conducting concurrent query tests, Vdbbench creates a large number of processes.
+    To minimize additional communication overhead during testing, we prepare a complete set of test queries for each process, allowing them to run independently.
+    However, this means that as the number of concurrent processes increases, the number of copied query vectors also increases significantly, which can place substantial pressure on memory resources.
   - Ground truth file: The file must be named `neighbors.parquet` and should have two columns: `id` corresponding to query vectors and `neighbors_id` as an array of `int`.

 - `Train File Count` - If the vector file is too large, you can consider splitting it into multiple files.
 The naming format for the split files should be `train-[index]-of-[file_count].parquet`.
 For example, `train-01-of-10.parquet` represents the second file (0-indexed) among 10 split files.